weeasd57/stockroom_wind/README.md

         └── Attempt auto-recovery from failures
 ```

-This mind map outlines the complete flow of the post creation process in FireStocks, from initial form preparation to successful submission.
+This mind map outlines the complete flow of the post creation process in SharksZone, from initial form preparation to successful submission.
 Each major stage aligns with the Supabase database schema, ensuring all required and optional fields are properly collected, validated, and stored.

 ## Data Flow for Post Creation